 First Gas will from to time determine and notify on OATIS the prices payable to store Parked Gas and take Loaned Gas.

-Nothing in sections 8.16 to 8.21 will limit First Gas’ obligations to provide transmission capacity and maintain Line Pack between Acceptable Operating Limits.
+Nothing in sections 8.16 to 8.21 will limit First Gas’ obligations to provide transmission capacity and maintain Line Pack between Acceptable Line Pack Limits.

 OBA Party’s Running Mismatch